MartinN11/2020-ws_domn/slides.md

 ### 1. Introduction

-Ownership can be applied to many different areas
+* Ownership can be applied to many different areas

-This presentation focusses mainly on ownership from a digital, organizational and software perspective
+* Focus set mainly on ownership from a digital, organizational and software perspective

-Ownership is considered as taking the responsibility for anything
+* Ownership is considered as taking the responsibility for anything

 ---